FIELD OF DREAMS

 The Entrance Meadow presents the second work in the exhibition by Jim Dine.
 The Hooligan, created in 2019 and on view for the first time, draws inspiration from the Venus de Milo—a characteristic trademark of the artist’s practice since the late 1970s.
 Joel Perlman is represented with Eastgate, 1989, part of his Portal series in which a solid form swings through the steel frame, inviting the viewer to examine what lies beyond.

-Two sculptures will be added to the exhibition in early fall.
-Isa Genzken’s Two Orchids, 2017, which will tower 34 feet above the center of the Great Meadow, is a reminder of how a once exotic flower has become a mundane object Giuseppe Penone’s Ideas of Stone, 2008, a 30-foot cast bronze tree situated among its living counterparts, examines the relationship between humans and nature.
+Installed in late October, Isa Genzken’s Two Orchids, 2017, which towers 34 feet above the center of the Great Meadow, is a reminder of how a once exotic flower has become a mundane object.
+Giuseppe Penone’s Ideas of Stone, 2008, a 30-foot cast bronze tree situated among its living counterparts, examines the relationship between humans and nature.